 Effectively, one way or the other, it is the company and the shareholders who end up bearing the cost and repercussions of such loans irrespective of these loans being in the name of promoters.
 However, the benefit of these loans is primarily enjoyed by promoters as it leads to their increased shareholding in the company.

 Therefore, we believe that allotment of warrants by companies to promoters and then the exercising of the warrants by promoters by paying from the funds raised by pledging shareholding in the company itself is not a good practice.
 Investors should be fully aware of the dynamics that result in such situations.

-Overall, an investor may note that a high shareholding of promoters in any company is seen as a sign of strength, which is specially true for markets like India where most of the companies are family-owned.
+Overall, an investor may note that a high shareholding of promoters in any company is seen as a sign of strength, which is especially true for markets like India where most of the companies are family-owned.
 In such an environment, the promoters attempt to keep their shareholding high in order to have strong control on the company, its functioning and to avoid hostile takeovers.

 If due to any reason, the promoters of a company end up having a low shareholding, then most of the times, the promoters increase their shareholding by purchasing shares from the open market.
 However, from the above discussion, an investor would notice that at times, promoters use different tools to increase their shareholding in the company.
-Sometime, they show shareholding of employee benefit trusts owned by the company as promoter shareholding.
-At some other times, promoters use money of the company to buy shares of the company using complex transactions involving subsidiaries or promoter-owned entities.
-Sometimes, the promoters also use tools like warrants, ESOPs etc. to acquire shares at a cheaper cost using preferential route.
+Sometimes, they show shareholding of employee benefit trusts owned by the company as promoter shareholding.
+At some other times, promoters use the money of the company to buy shares of the company using complex transactions involving subsidiaries or promoter-owned entities.
+Sometimes, the promoters also use tools like warrants, ESOPs etc. to acquire shares at a cheaper cost using the preferential route.